-Manufacturers come in many flavors, with some producing chemicals and others making shoes or electronics.
-It’s vital that any manufacturing CRM have an effective quoting tool.
-Qutoing tools must be supported by multiple price books and product catalogs.
+Manufacturers focus on many areas like producing chemicals, making shoes or electronics.
+It’s vital that any manufacturing CRMs have an effective quoting tool.
+These tools must be supported by multiple price books and product catalogs.
 It should also be able to mail out templates directly from the CRM.

 Affordable ERP Integration

-Most CRM solutions, like C2CRM, have open APIs that allow integrations to almost all ERP solutions.
-This should be a one-time fee and not a recurring fee based on the data transfer amount.
-During implementation, we consult with your team to understand the data you want to be moved and how often it’s upgraded.
+Most CRM solutions have open APIs that allow integrations with most ERP solutions.
+Integrations should be a one-time fee, not a recurring fee, based on the data transfer amount.
+During implementation, your CRM vendor will understand the data you want to integrate and how often it’s updated.
 Read our article, “ERP & CRM – Benefits of Integration.”